 - Availability of the code to cut a new key

 The type of key you had and the year the car was manufactured are maybe the most important factors.(chip, intelligent fob, “push to start”, remote, regular “non-transponder” key).
 The newer the car is, the better security features the key had and therefore you can expect to pay more than $250 for a replacement key.
 Choose your Chrysler model(from the drop-down menu) and type of key you had for a more accurate price and information.

 It depends where you get a key replacement.
 The dealer, automotive locksmith or get it online.
-Click here to get a more detailed explanation how to get a replacement key.
+Click here to get a more detailed explanation of how to get a replacement key.

 The dealer usually charges about 10%-15% less than a locksmith would for the key.
 However, most chances you will have to tow the car there to program the new key or remote, and therefore the total price is usually higher.

 Consider that if you are looking to have a locksmith to come out and make you a new key outside regular business hours, the price may go up.

 In case your Chrysler ignition cylinder was changed before (usually with older cars), that probably means that the code for the key may not be useful and the key will have to be either cut manually by a locksmith or to change the ignition again which in this case the dealer can’t be of help.